Ashley Vox

 Ashley Medrano (born November 1, 1989), known under the ring name Ashley Vox, is an American professional wrestler.
 She performs with her younger sister Delmi Exo, as the Sea Stars.
-They are the longest reigning Shimmer Tag Team Champions in history.
+They were the longest reigning and final Shimmer Tag Team Champions in history.

 Professional wrestling career

 Independent circuit (2014–present)

 On April 28, 2017, Vox won the Chaotic Wrestling Women's Championship.
 Exo and Vox began competing in Shimmer Women Athletes in 2019 where they won and became the Shimmer Tag Team Champions by defeating Cheerleader Melissa and Mercedes Martinez on November 2, 2019, at Volume 115.
 She alongside Delmi Exo is also the longest reigning Shimmer Tag Team Champion in history at 730 days during their her reign.

 Ring of Honor (2018, 2021)

 On the September 12th, 2018 episode of Women of Honor Ashley Vox made her ROH Women of Honor Debut against in a six women tag team match as she Riley Shepherd & Kris Stadtlander faced Tenille Dashwood, Jenny Rose & Stella Grey but were not successful.
 On the November 17th, 2018 Vox made another appearance in the ROH WOH division as she took on Brandi Rhodes in a one-on-one match but was also not successful as Brandi Rhodes pinned her after her finisher.

 On the October 6th, 2021 episode of ROH Women's division wednesday's Ashley Vox made her return to Ring of Honor in a match against Chelsea Green but was not successful.
 On November 17 episode of ROH's Women's division wednesday's Ashley Vox made her ROH Women of Honor return against the inaugural ROH Women of Honor Champion Sumie Sakai in a one-on-one match but was not successful against the female ROH veteran as she pinned Vox after using her finisher.